 What exercises are good for hip pain?

 For most people with hip pain, stretches are the best way to strengthen the muscles and improve flexibility in the other joint structures.
 Likewise, hip pain exercises to avoid generally include any type of weight-bearing exercises, since these can make your injury and your symptoms much worse.
-Before any type of exercise, you should warm up your leg muscles with walking in place or a few minutes on an exercise bike if it’s not too painful.
+Before any type of exercise, you should warm up your leg muscles by walking in place or for a few minutes on an exercise bike if it’s not too painful.
 After your warm-up, try these three simple hip pain stretches to relieve inflammation and restore mobility.